junxit/us-congress-bills-117/metadata.md

 - 2022-04-26 — Mr. Grijalva moved to suspend the rules and pass the bill, as amended.
 - 2022-04-26 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H4484)
 - 2022-04-26 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.
+- 2022-04-27 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.